tensorlayer/TensorLayer/docs/user/more.rst

 Beginner
 ^^^^^^^^^^^^^^

-For people new to deep learning, we provided a number of tutorials in our website.
+For people who new to deep learning, we provided a number of tutorials in this website, these tutorials will guide you

 Engineer
 ^^^^^^^^^^^^^

+For people from industry, the contirbutors provide mass format-consistent examples covering computer vision, natural language processing and reinforcement learning.

+Dropout, DropConnect, Denoising Autoencoder, LSTM, CNN etc, speed up your development

 Researcher
 ^^^^^^^^^^^^^
+For people

 Visualization
 --------------